DimiFili12/Bookshelf/README.md

+Note:
+The solution code of this project is from scratch based on the following codelabs:
+1. Tutorial with provided solution step by step - https://developer.android.com/codelabs/basic-android-kotlin-compose-getting-data-internet
+2. Project with provided solution code at the end - https://developer.android.com/codelabs/basic-android-kotlin-compose-practice-amphibians-app

 Project description:
 You're going to build an app on your own that displays a list of books with images from the Google Books API, using coroutines, Retrofit and Kotlin Serialization.
 The app is expected to do the following:
-1.Make a request to the Google Books API using Retrofit.
+1. Make a request to the Google Books API using Retrofit.
 2. Parse the response.
 3. Display asynchronously downloaded images of the books along with their titles in a vertical grid.
 4. Implement best practices, separating the UI and data layer, by using a repository.